 Rarely, conditions of the pituitary gland can cause androgen deficiency.
-This is a tiny gland in the base brain that produces 2 hormones called Luteinising Hormone (LH) and Follicle Stimulating hormone (FSH) which I needed by both males and females for normal reproductive function.
+This is a tiny gland in the base brain that produces 2 hormones called Luteinising Hormone (LH) and Follicle Stimulating Hormone (FSH) which I needed by both males and females for normal reproductive function.
 In males, these 2 hormones are needed to stimulate the testes to produce testosterone and sperm.

 One of the most common pituitary gland conditions is a non-cancerous growth in the pituitary gland which is called adenoma where it enlarges to the point where it puts pressure on the gland itself thus causing the gland to stop producing the 2 hormones.

 It is also found that when males reduce their body fat levels their testosterone levels will increase.
-This is due to the fact that the fat cells are efficient in converting testosterone to female hormone called estrogen.
+This is due to the fact that the fat cells are efficient in converting testosterone to the female hormone called estrogen.

 Additionally, patients with diabetes are more likely to have low testosterone levels.
 Several studies have also shown an association between low testosterone levels and cardiovascular risk.